2008 National League Championship Series: Game 5

-Dodgers fans were psyched for a possible comeback in Game 5, but Jimmy Rollins spoiled the party early with a leadoff homer off Chad Billingsley, who in his second bad outing of the series was knocked out of the game in the third inning after giving up three runs.
-The Phillies added two more runs when Rafael Furcal committed three errors (two on the same play) in the fifth inning.
-Manny Ramírez, in another strong performance, did manage to bring the Dodger Stadium crowd to life with a home run in the sixth inning.
-However, the Dodgers never threatened after that, and the Phillies won the series in five games and their first pennant since 1993.
-Winning pitcher Cole Hamels was named the series MVP after winning both of his starts with a 1.93 ERA.
+Any chance of the Dodgers rallying in the series was quickly dashed as Jimmy Rollins began Game 5 with a leadoff home run off Chad Billingsley, who, in his second bad outing of the series, was knocked out of the game in the third inning after giving up back-to-back RBI singles to Ryan Howard and Pat Burrell.
+The Phillies added two more runs in the fifth off Greg Maddux when Rafael Furcal committed three errors (two on the same play), allowing Chase Utley and Howard to score.
+Manny Ramírez, in another strong performance, got the Dodgers on the board with a solo home run in the sixth, but Los Angeles never threatened after that, and the Phillies won the game 5–1, the series 4–1, and their first pennant since 1993.
+Winning pitcher Cole Hamels was named the series MVP after winning both of his starts with 13 strikeouts, three earned runs off 11 hits, and a 1.93 ERA in 14 total innings pitched.